 - The P11d value of the car

-The P11d value is how much the car is worth after all other costs have been added.
-This includes;
+The P11d value is how much the vehicle is worth after all other costs have been added.
+This includes:

-- Any other options you wanted added – such as a sat-nav or privacy glass
+- Any other options you have added to the vehicle – such as a sat-nav or privacy glass

 - The VAT